corda/corda-docs-portal/content/en/docs/corda-enterprise/4.1/cordapp-build-systems.md

 `>>> run uploadAttachment jar: path/to/the/file.jar`

 Contract attachments that are received from a peer over the p2p network are considered **untrusted** and will throw a *UntrustedAttachmentsException* exception
                 when processed by a listening flow that cannot resolve that attachment from its local attachment storage.
-The flow will be suspended and sent to the nodes [Flow Hospital](node-flow-hospital.md) for recovery and retry.
+The flow will be aborted and sent to the nodes flow hospital for recovery and retry.
                 The untrusted attachment JAR will be stored in the nodes local attachment store for review by a node operator.
 It can be downloaded for viewing using the following CRaSH shell command:

 `>>> run openAttachment id: <hash of untrusted attachment given by `UntrustedAttachmentsException` exception`